syahrillramadhan/MobileCypressAppium-Sanbercode/README.md

 ```

 How to run
-1. Connect to your device android or IOS
+1. Connect to your device android
 2. Setup desired capabilities in file wdio.conf.js
 3. Run test